Today – Chinese New Year crafts for kids. Kelly of Domestic Goddesque is sharing some awesome Chinese craft ideas. What will you be making?

 The ever-creative Kids Chaos makes some fabulous Stick Puppet Chinese Dragons– ideal for a shadow theatre.

 Lightly Enchanted shows you how to make Chinese Red Envelopes.

 Kelly is the face behind the vintage silhouette at Domestic Goddesque, is part of The Motherhood, and is Contributing Editor at BritMums.
-She has recently moved beyond the fringes of Greater London to the Kent countryside (though still within eyeline of the M25) and has added a few chickens to the family menagerie.
-Her day is spent chauffeuring children, learning how to cook with an Aga and encouraging the hens to lay eggs and trying not confuse the three.
+She has recently moved beyond the fringes of Greater London to the Kent countryside (though still within eyeline of the M25).
+She has added a few chickens to the family menagerie.
+Her day is spent chauffeuring children, learning how to cook with an Aga.
+And encouraging the hens to lay eggs and trying not confuse the three.
 She is mother to two absurdly photogenic girls, wife to her beloved DH and master to the Wonder Hound.
-She drinks a lot of coffee and spends time on social media to make up for the fact that she doesn’t get out much.
+She drinks a lot of coffee and spends time on social media.
+Above all, this makes up for the fact that she doesn’t get out much.
 You can find Domestic Goddesque on Twitter, Facebook, Google +, Pinterest and Instagram.
 Do stop by and say hello!

 P.S. finally check out our Christian Christmas Craft ideas